PraiaBitcoin/MyNodeBTC-Backup/README.md

 # PROXY

-if you want to connect to the remote host thru a proxy or you remote server is a onion address, you can must configure PROXY VAR.
+if you want to connect to the remote host thru a proxy or your remote server is a onion address, you have to configure a PROXY VAR.
 PROXY=127.0.0.1:9050